roytang/blog/content/post/2026/09/movies-tv-jul-aug-2026/index.md

 {{% photos good-luck-have-fun-dont-die-2025 %}}

  I came into this not knowing what to expect, but I ended up liking it a lot.
-It feels like 3 or 4 Black Mirror tossed together with a through line featuring a manic Sam Rockwell and some fun cross-references across the different back stories, and ending that's either a bit dark or a bit ambiguous.
+It feels like 3 or 4 Black Mirror episodes tossed together with a through line featuring a manic Sam Rockwell and some fun cross-references across the different back stories, and an ending that's either a bit dark or a bit ambiguous.